synthesized-io/fairlens/docs/index.rst

 FairLens
 ========

+FairLens is a tool to help people assess the fairness of datasets and models in machine learning.

+..
 FairLens is a library that can be used to identify and measure various kinds of biases in structural data.
-This package can be used to examine and create reports on the quality of a dataset in the context of fairness.
-With legislation around the use of legally protected attributes becoming more stringent, this package can help identify potential red flags in datasets before models are trained on them.
-While FairLens was built with data centric fairness in mind, users may find some metrics useful for model centric approaches involving altered loss functions or regularization [1, 2].
+..
+This package can be used to examine and create reports on the quality of a dataset in the
+.. context of fairness.
+With legislation around the use of legally protected attributes
+.. becoming more stringent, this package can help identify potential red flags in datasets
+.. before models are trained on them.
+While FairLens was built with data centric fairness in mind,
+.. users may find some metrics useful for model centric approaches involving altered
+.. loss functions or regularization [1, 2].

 .. raw:: html